At Regent Holidays, we scour the globe for trips that offer a travel experience unlike any other.

 With the Trans-Siberian Railway having celebrated its 100th anniversary in 2016, it's clear that train journeys are still a great way to see the world.

-We’ve selected five iconic routes through spectacular scenery in our pick of the top train trips where the journey is as much of an adventure as the destination.
+Therefore, we’ve selected five great train journeys through spectacular scenery in our pick of the top train trips where the journey is as much of an adventure as the destination.

 Once you've booked your epic railway journey with Regent Holidays, we recommend packing a copy of Railway Magazine to curl up with on board.